-There are now 2,558 cases of the coronavirus (COVID-19) in B.C., after health officials announced nine new cases Thursday.
+There are now 2,541 cases of the coronavirus (COVID-19) in B.C., after health officials announced 11 new cases Tuesday.

-Provincial health officer, Dr. Bonnie Henry reports that there are 899 cases in Vancouver Coastal Health (VCH), 1274 in Fraser Health, 127 on Vancouver Island, 195 in Interior Health and 63 in Northern Health
+Provincial health officer Dr. Bonnie Henry reports that there are 897 cases in Vancouver Coastal Health (VCH), 1261 in Fraser Health, 127 on Vancouver Island, 194 in Interior Health and 62 in Northern Health

-There have been one new outbreak in the Fraser Health region.
-In total, 15 long-term care or assisted-living facilities and one acute-care unit have active outbreaks.
-338 residents and 212 are involved in those outbreaks.
+There have been no new health-care outbreaks.
+In total, 14 long-term care or assisted-living facilities and one acute-care units have active outbreaks.
+333 residents and 210 staff have been affected.

 Public health teams continue to provide support for community outbreaks at federal corrections facilities, the two processing facilities within the poultry sector and for individuals connected to the Kearl Lake plant in Alberta.

-There are currently 33 people in acute care in hospital and six are in intensive care.
+There are currently 37 people in acute care in hospital.

 Last week, many businesses that had been closed due to the pandemic can "begin the process of safely reopening."
 The public health officer's revised orders can be found on the province's website.